noahvogt/slidegen/README.md

 These are some issues and possible changes that will be addressed or at least considered by our future development efforts:

-- add more documentation, especially explaining the slide generation, but also the `PROMPT_INPUT`
+- add more documentation, especially explaining the slide generation, but also the `PROMPT_INPUT` and the cd burning scripts
 - add tests
 - use smarter multi slide splitter algorithm: either by pattern recognition like line matching or rhymes of the last word or by incorporating some sort of sub-song-structures in the body.
 - add warnings that indicate potential problems with rclone syncing